onigoetz/i18n/docs/article/Benchmarking, Profiling, and Optimizing JavaScript.md

 This will start nodeJS and wait for a debugger to be attached.

-1. You can head to your favorite chromium based browser
+1. You can head to your favorite Chromium-based browser
 2. Open `chrome://inspect`
-3. In the “Remote Target” section you should see a line that contains the path to the script you started.
-Click on “Inspect”
+3. In the “Remote Target” section, you should see a line that contains the path to the script you started.
+Click on “Inspect”.
 4. Go to the “Performance” tab and click on the record button
 5. Stop the recording when your script is finished

-> you might want to disable your browser extensions to remove noise from the final trace, head to `chrome://extensions/` to do so
+> You might want to disable your browser extensions to remove noise from the final trace.
+Head to `chrome://extensions/` to do so.
->

-Here is the result for the script, zoomed in on the rendering, the rest of the yellow bars around is the `console.log`.
+Here is the result for the script, zoomed in on the rendering.
+The part outside of the visible area is the `console.log` calls.

 ![Flame chart displayed in Chrome performance tab](images/chrome_profiler_tree-ast.png)

 This is the most precise output I got to profile my library.
-We can see that on the parsing side, we have a few longer bars, but they seem to be proportional to the size of the input we are treating, and on the rendering side it’s the plural rendering that is still the longest (as we saw, we’re not using the fastest option that exists, more on that later).
+We can see that we have a few longer bars on the parsing side, but they seem to be proportional to the size of the input we are treating.
+On the rendering side, it’s the plural rendering that is still the longest (as we saw, we’re not using the fastest option that exists; more on that later).

 ### 2. Find the part that takes the longest to execute